 To improve the transparency of consumer information and help prospective students and their families make school decisions, GLBBS has created this page for easy, convenient access to reports and publications.

 From accreditation and school history to academic information, financial aid funding, and student services, the information contained in GLBBS’ catalog is comprehensive.
-The school’s catalog is published annually during the summer and updated throughout the year by addendum.
+The school’s catalog is published annually in December.

 The Great Lakes Boat Building School is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), an accrediting agency recognized by the U.S. Department of Education.
-The latest ACCSC report is available here.
+The 2023 ACCSC graduation and employment report is available here.

 The School reserves the right, for educational or financial reasons, to modify, amend, or correct the provisions, policies, procedures, curriculum, tuition, and/or fees described herein as deemed necessary.
 All changes will be duly published, distributed, and disclosed in accordance to ACCSC’s Standards of Accreditation.